 Liu was one of several actors in the running for the movie including Power Rangers’ Ludi Lin, and was reportedly confirmed for the role just days before his official unveiling at San Diego Comic-Con.

-Liu had previously lobbied for the role on Twitter, a fact he shared once his casting had been confirmed.
+Liu had previously lobbied for the role on Twitter as early as 2014, a fact he shared once his casting had been confirmed.

 Thanks for getting back to me https://t.co/FFRuM03p20— Simu Liu (@SimuLiu) July 21, 2019